nodeschool/amsterdam/presentations/intro-to-nodeschool/markdown/workshoppers.md

 With Node.js you can use the very popular programming language JavaScript to write software.
 JavaScript is usually used in a browser, but combined with other tools, Node.js allows you to write server applications, mobile applications or even desktop applications.<!-- .element: class="fragment"  -->

+Note:
+- Node.js is an open-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side.

 ## Workshop format